Recap: Knowledge sharing session on ‘HOT moments’

 • No personal attacks.

-• Define clear rules for interaction, together with your students.
+• Establish clear rules for interaction together with your students.

 • Create opportunities to get to know each other and build trust.

-• Define your goals and expectations in discussions.
+• Define your goals and expectations for discussions.

 • Encourage active listening.